 What is minimalism?

-After reading most of Joshua Becker’s new book The More of Less, I was reminded again not only what minimalism is but also to just how minimal I am truly living.
-And now, I think I can call myself a minimalist for a different reason.
+After reading most of Joshua Becker’s new book The More of Less, I was reminded again not only what minimalism is but also what “living minimal” is all about.

 What does it really mean to live with less?